BlueHorn07/bluehorn07.github.io/_posts/computer-science/statistical-data-mining/2021-04-21-decision-tree.md

 - When depth is too large, not only accuracy but interpretation are bad 😥
 - Heavy computation cost
 - Unstable
-- Absense of linearity
+- Absence of linearity
-- Absense of Main effects: all nodes are high order interactions.
+- Absence of Main effects: all nodes are high order interactions.
 - Discontinuity

 <hr/>